Chaotic Properties of Single Element Nonlinear Chimney Model: Effect of Directionality: Conclusion

 \section{Conclusion}

 We have begun a complete nonlinear analysis of swaying of trees.
+Such studies are of interest to forest scientistits interested in minimizing the loss of wood in, say, stormy conditions and also to computer scientists interested in building realistic animation of moving trees or jungles.
+Though, it is known that the biological materials show nonlinear stiffness properties, the models built by computer scientists are exclusively based on linear restoring forces whereas the studies stemming from the plant biologists have only started to include some nonlinear properties.
+We have planned to carry out a full-fledged study of the swaying of trees incorporating the nonlinearity as much as possible.
 As a starting point, we have considered the chimney model which was used before for the same purpose but without incorporating nonlinearity.
 It consists of several segments connected end to end and erected from the ground.
+This choice of the model would easily allow to add the branches later.
 There is a restoring force between the joints and also at the base of the first element and the ground.
 There is also the gravitational force acting on each of these elements.
-We have reformulated this model using Lagrangian formulation by taking the cubic nonlinearity in the restoring force and the full sine term for the gravitational force.
+We have derived general equations of motion by reformulating this model using Lagrangian formulation by taking the cubic nonlinearity in the restoring force and the full sine term for the gravitational force.

-Here we restricted our attention to just single element model and analyzed various nonlinear dynamical aspects without any consideration to the biological values of the parameters.
-We feel that this is the first occurrence of an equation of this type in any physical modelling.
-We observe that there exists a double well potential for a wider range of parameter values and hence two basins of attraction of these two fixed points.
-At higher values of the parameters, the basins become intertwined and the basin boundaries become fractal.
-We find that if we truncate the sine term in gravitational force beyond the cubic term then the expected values of parameters where the basin boundaries become fractal are higher than what we observe.
-We also found that there exist positive Lyapunov exponent in a certain region of parameter space.
-The Lyapunov exponents for the truncated system are not the same and are generally smaller than the system with full sine term though the truncated system would be a good approximation at low wind speeds.
-The sine term in the gravitational force introduces a length scale in the problem which can lead to qualitatively different behavior at high wind speeds.
+Here our attention is primarily on the single element model but have considered the two element case too.
+We have analyzed various nonlinear dynamical aspects without any consideration to the biological values of the parameters.
+We found that there exist positive Lyapunov exponent in a certain region of parameter space.
+The Lyapunov exponents for the system with truncated system are not generally the same as compared with the system with full sine term.
+The sine term in the gravitational force introduces a length scale in the problem which can lead to qualitatively different behavior with branched structure and at high wind speeds.
+In fact, we find that, in the two element case, there are values of parameters for which the truncated system is chaotic but there is no chaos for the system with full sine term.
+We have also studied the effect of the directionality in the wind on the nature of chaos and found that the chaos gets suppressed as the wind velocity increases in certain direction.

 In future, it is planned to study the model further with multiple segments and also branched structures.
 The branch structures could consist of simple structure with few branches or a selfsimilar structure with several subbranches.
 Also, it would be of interest to study the effect of different driving forces.
 For a complete understanding, the inclusion of torsional oscillations would also be worthwhile.